gtanczyk/genaicode/README.md

 ## Requiring Explanations

 The `--require-explanations` flag makes it mandatory for the AI model to provide explanations for all code generation operations.
 This can be useful for understanding the reasoning behind the changes, but may consume more tokens.

+## Lint Command

+The `lintCommand` option in the `.genaicoderc` file allows you to specify a command that will be executed after the initial code generation.
+This command is typically used to run linters or other code quality tools.
+If the lint command returns an error, the error output is provided to the code generator for a second pass, with the goal of fixing the reported issues.

+This feature helps ensure that the generated code meets your project's coding standards and passes all linter checks.
+It's particularly useful for maintaining code quality and consistency across your project.